G! Festival

 The G!
 Festival (commonly known as G!, in Faroese also called G!
 Festivalur or G!
 Festivalurin) is a Faroese musical festival, held annually at the seaside village Gøta on Eysturoy in mid or late July, but always before the Ólavsøka.
 It is one of the two largest music festivals on the Faroe Islands, the other being Summarfestivalurin.
 It was founded by Sólarn Solmunde and musician Jón Tyril, both locals.
 Jón is also the present chairman of the festival.
-The G!
-Festival is an innovative cultural event which has been well received.
-The festival brings together leading international musicians as well as local musicians.
-The founding goal was to change the musical landscape of the Faroes.
-Working to achieve this goal has earned the festival the position as the most important and influential musical event on the islands.

 History

 The G!
 Festival was the first real outdoor music festival ever held on the Faroe Islands.
 Around 1000 people bought tickets to the first festival in 2002, and ticket sales have grown steadily ever since.
 In 2005 the G!
 Festival arrangers announced the festival sold out, with ticket sales of 6000.
 An estimated 2000 to 4000 people partook in the music festival from outside the festival area, mainly in boats on the sea or in the hills and roads surrounding the area.
 It is believed that a fifth of the entire population of the Faroe Islands partook in the 2005 festival.

 In 2005 Jón Tyril received the M.A.
 Jacobsen Distinguished Prize for Cultural Achievement for his work with G!
 Festival.

 G!
 Festival cooperates annually with Iceland Airwaves.
 Each year, a group from the G! roster will perform at Airwaves and vice versa.